 \section{Related Work}

 The study of fine-grained space/time tradeoffs for query answering is a relatively recent effort in the algorithmic community.
 The study of distance oracles over graphs was first initiated by~\cite{patrascu2010distance} where lower bounds are shown on the size of a distance oracle for sparse graphs based on a conjecture about the best possible data structure for a set intersection problem.~\cite{cohen2010hardness} also considered the problem of set intersection and presented a data structure that can answer boolean set intersection queries which is conditionally optimal~\cite{goldstein2017conditional}.
 There also exist another line of work that looks at the problem of approximate distance oracles.
-Agarwal et al.~\cite{agarwal2011approximate, agarwal2014space} showed that for stretch-2 and stretch-3 oracles, we can achieve $S \times T = O(|D|^2)$ and $S \times T^2 = O(|D|^2)$.
+Agarwal et al.~\cite{agarwal2011approximate,agarwal2014space} showed that for stretch-2 and stretch-3 oracles, we can achieve $S \times T = O(|D|^2)$ and $S \times T^2 = O(|D|^2)$.
 They also showed that for any integer $k$, a stretch-$(1+1/k)$ oracle exhibits $S \times T^{1/k} = O(|D|^2)$ tradeoff.
-Unfortunately, no lower bounds are known for non-constant query time.~\cite{goldstein2017conditional} used~\autoref{thm:path:existing} to conjecture that the tradeoff $S \times T^{2/(k-1)} = O(|D|^2)$ is optimal which would also imply that stretch-$(1+1/k)$ oracle tradeoff is also optimal.
-A different line of work has considered the problem of enumerating query results of a non-boolean query.~\cite{cohen2010hardness} presented a data structure to enumerate the intersection of two sets with guarantees on the total answering time.
+Unfortunately, no lower bounds are known for non-constant query time.
+The authors in~\cite{goldstein2017conditional} conjectured that the tradeoff $S \times T^{2/(k-1)} = O(|D|^2)$ for $k$-reachability is optimal which would also imply that stretch-$(1+1/k)$ oracle tradeoff is also optimal.
+A different line of work has considered the problem of enumerating query results~\cite{segoufin2013enumerating} of a non-boolean query.~\cite{cohen2010hardness} presented a data structure to enumerate the intersection of two sets with guarantees on the total answering time.
 This result was generalized to incorporate {\em full} adorned views over CQs~\cite{deep2018compressed}.